Questions To Ask a Cocker Spaniel Breeder BEFORE Buying Your Puppy

 The above are important questions because the answers will help you understand how experienced they really are.

-It's much better if the pups are raised in the home because contact with people, particularly children, helps significantly when socializing puppies.
+It's much better if the pups are raised in the home because contact with people, particularly children, significantly helps when socializing puppies.

-The Puppy's Parents
+Ask If You Can View The Puppy's Parents

-At the very least, the breeder should be able to give you a photograph and some background information on the sire, for example, health, testing, height, weight, awards won, etc.
+At the very least, the breeder should be able to give you a photograph and some background information on the sire, for example, pedigree, health, testing, height, weight, awards won, etc.

 Grey and black adult cocker spaniel, headshot.
 Indoor background.What a handsome boy!